grassnick/BraillePlot/readme.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+For usage information, please take a look into the [wiki](https://github.com/TUD-INF-IAI-MCI/BraillePlot/wiki/EndUserDocumentation).

 ### Prerequisites

 You will need the following tools to build the project: